gold star for USAHOF

 Named after the Mighty Ducks, the Mighty Ducks of Anaheim first took flight in 1993 as an Expansion Team in the same year as the Florida Panthers.
 The Ducks landed their first major star in Paul Kariya in 1996, and they would trade for another in Teemu Selanne.

-In 2003, they would surprisingly win the Western Conference, but they lost to the New Jersey Devils.
-The team was sold by their original company, Disney, and in 2006 they were renamed the Anaheim Ducks.
-The newly named team went on to win their first Stanley Cup by defeating the Ottawa Senators in 2007.
+In 2003, they surprisingly won the Western Conference, but lost to the New Jersey Devils.
+The team was sold by their original company, Disney, and in 2006, they were renamed the Anaheim Ducks.
+The newly named team went on to win its first Stanley Cup by defeating the Ottawa Senators in 2007.
 They have yet to reach the Finals since.

 Note: Hockey lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics and post-season accolades.

-Teemu Selanne was drafted by the Winnipeg Jets in 1988, but he didn't arrive in Winnipeg until 1992, having developed his native Finland skills.
-Selanne had 76 Goals as a rookie, and the “Finnish Flash” was a star…who was surprisingly traded during the 1995-96 to the Mighty Ducks of Anaheim.
+Teemu Selanne was drafted by the Winnipeg Jets in 1988, but he didn't arrive in Winnipeg until 1992, having developed his skills in his native Finland.
+Selanne had 76 Goals as a rookie, and the “Finnish Flash” was a star…who was surprisingly traded during the 1995-96 season to the Mighty Ducks…

 One of the most gifted offensive players of his day, Paul Kariya, was the Fourth Overall Pick in 1993, and a year later, he was an All-Rookie for the Mighty Ducks of Anaheim.